dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                   including the keyword/tag value of the
                                   sequence attribute, e.g.
                                   00400275.00400009 for Scheduled
-                                  Procedure Step ID in the Request.
+                                  Procedure Step ID in the Request
+                                  Attributes Sequence.
  -t,--type <type>                 Specify the value for Content-type
                                   header : xml or json.
 The value of Content-type will then be sent in